0 Part Course |

 • Board Composition

-• Independent and non-executive directors
+• We'll consider independent and non-executive directors in board governance training

 • New powers for non-executive directors, stiffer penalties for negligence